“If ever an archaeologist has had the magic touch, it is Martin Biddle.”

 Festschrift for Martin Biddle and Birthe Kjølbye-Biddle, edited by Nigel Ramsay and Martin Henig.

 Martin Biddle is an Emeritus Fellow of Hertford College, Oxford, and Honorary Fellow of Pembroke College, Cambridge.
-He is Archaeological Consultant for Canterbury Cathedral and St. Albans Cathedral and Chairman of the Fabric Advisory Committee (FAC) of Winchester Cathedral.
+He is Chairman of the Fabric Advisory Committee (FAC) for Winchester Cathedral, Archaeological Consultant for St Albans Cathedral, and former Archaeological Consultant for Canterbury Cathedral.
 He was the first Lecturer in Medieval Archaeology in England, at the University of Exeter (1963-67), Visiting Fellow, All Souls College, Oxford (1967-68), Founder and Director of the Winchester Research Unit since 1968, Director of the University Museum, and Professor of Anthropology and History of Art, University of Pennsylvania (1977-81), Lecturer of The House, Christ Church, Oxford (1983-86), Astor Senior Research Fellow in Medieval Archaeology, Hertford College, Oxford, 1989, and later Professor of Medieval Archaeology (now Emeritus).

 He has lectured on over thirty-five Swan Hellenic Cruises around the Mediterranean and in the Middle East, and India.
 He and his wife Birthe Kjølbye-Biddle were jointly awarded the Frend medal of the Society of Antiquaries of London in 1986 for their work on Christian Archaeology.
 Martin was elected a Fellow of the British Academy in 1985 and was appointed OBE in 1997.
 In May 2010 he was made Honorary Freeman of Winchester.